 Whole Village Art currently offers individual and group art therapy, school-based art therapy services, counseling, community art-making, and professional development.
-Some of their recent events include therapeutic artmaking for adults, community artmaking for families, and artmaking for children at a sensory-friendly museum.
+Some of their recent events include therapeutic art-making for adults, community art-making for families, and art-making for children at a sensory-friendly museum.

 We can all enjoy the benefits of art whether we have a mental health-related diagnosis or not.
 Thankfully, creating art for your mental health requires no art degree.
 All you need is some art materials, which can be as simple as a pencil and paper.

-Of Course, as humans, we all have an endless resource of innate creativity.
+Of course, as humans, we all have an endless resource of innate creativity.
 All you need to do is give yourself permission to be creative.
 Art and mental health will easily go hand-in-hand for you once you allow yourself this freedom.

-And by all means, if you’re a professional in the space please do share your experiences of art and mental health in the comments below.
-We hope the two cases have inspired you and we hope to feature more over the coming months.
+And by all means, if you're a professional in the space, please do share your experiences of art and mental health in the comments below.
+We hope the two cases have inspired you, and we hope to feature more over the coming months.